PatrykJelonek/TradingStrategies/README.md

-# StuckeyTradingStrategy
+# TradingStrategies
-PHP library with Stuckey trading strategy implementation
+PHP library with Stuckey and Seidenberg trading strategies implementations